mikellykels/autorig/README.md

-# Modular Auto-Rig System
+# Modular Rig System

-[WIP] A modular character rigging system for Maya that streamlines the rigging process through reusable components and a guide-based workflow.
+A modular character rigging system for Maya that streamlines the rigging process through reusable components and a guide-based workflow.

 ## Features

-- **Modular Design**: Create character rigs from reusable spine and limb components
+- **Modular Design**: Create character rigs from reusable spine, limb, neck, and head components
 - **Guide-Based Workflow**: Position guides on your model and the system builds the rig automatically
 - **IK/FK Switching**: Seamless blending between IK and FK for all limbs
+- **Module Mirroring**: Easily mirror left side components to the right side
+- **Visual Feedback**: Automatic pole vector visualization lines for IK systems
+- **Color-Coding**: Intuitive color system (yellow for center, blue for left, red for right)
 - **Intuitive UI**: User-friendly interface for rig creation and customization
 - **Extensible Architecture**: Built for easy addition of new component types

 ## Overview

-This repository contains the codebase for a Maya auto-rigging tool that I developed as part of my technical rigging portfolio.
-The tool demonstrates:
+This repository contains the codebase for a Maya auto-rigging tool that demonstrates:

 - Python programming for Maya rigging automation
 - Object-oriented design for modular rig components